bobanetwork/boba_legacy/boba_community/fraud-detector-new/README.md

 docker-compose -f docker-compose-fraud-detector.yml --env-file deployments/mainnet/env up
 ```

-The system will start and the `Verifier L2 Geth` will begin to sync with the Boba L2 via data it deposited into the core Boba contracts on Ethereum Mainnet. **The sync process can take 2 hours to complete**.
+The system will start and the `Verifier L2 Geth` will begin to sync with the Boba L2 via data it deposited into the core Boba contracts on Ethereum Mainnet. **The sync process can take 1/2 hour to complete**.
 During the sync process, you will see the Verifier gradually catch up with the Boba L2:

 ```bash